2008 Italian government crisis: Government crisis

 UDEUR's defection forced the question of whether Prodi still had enough support in Parliament to govern.
-On 22 January 2008, Prodi asked for a confidence vote in the country's Chamber of Deputies, which he ended up winning the following day: UDEUR members of Parliament (MPs) decided not to take part in the vote.
+On 22 January 2008, Prodi asked for a confidence vote in the country's Chamber of Deputies, which he ended up winning the following day: UDEUR members of Parliament (MPs) decided not to take part in the vote, but the motion of confidence was nonetheless passed in a 326-275 vote.
 On 24 January, Prodi asked for a confidence vote in the Senate.
 The ensuing debate, held between 3pm and 9pm (CET), was heated and dramatic.

-When UDEUR party senator Stefano Cusumano decided he would rebel against the party and back the government, he was verbally harassed by some of his colleagues, who called him an "hysterical faggot" and "traitor", with one of them reportedly going as far as to spit in his face.
-At this point, Cusumano apparently fainted and was carried out on a stretcher.
-Despite Cusumano's defection, the government lost the vote.
-After the president of the Senate announced the results, members of the opposition started celebrating, with National Alliance MP Nino Strano going as far as to open a champagne bottle and start eating mortadella; "Mortadella" was a derogatory nickname employed against Prodi.
+When UDEUR party senator Stefano Cusumano decided to rebel and back the government, he was verbally harassed by senator Nino Strano (National Alliance) who called him an "hysterical faggot", "piece of shit", "crooked", "traitor" and "mafioso", while fellow UDEUR senator Tommaso Barbato reportedly spat in his face.
+Cusumano apparently fainted and was carried out on a stretcher.
+The government lost the vote.
+After the president of the Senate announced the results, members of the opposition celebrated, with National Alliance MPs Nino Strano and Domenico Gramazio opening a bottle of champagne and eating mortadella; "Mortadella" was a derogatory nickname for Prodi.